Hard Drive 101

 Hard drive power supplies

 The power supply for single-drive external cases is typically a power brick that sits outside of the case.
-If you are going to use these, try to always buy the same brand so that you have swappable components to test if there is a problem.
+If you are going to use these, try always to buy the same brand so that you have swappable components to test if there is a problem.

 Bus-powered drives